-Unlike other Ehrlich Reagent Providers we provide you with everything you need to identify mushrooms, LSD, DMT and more.
+Unlike other Ehrlich Reagent LSD Test Kit providers we provide you with everything you need to identify mushrooms, LSD, DMT and more.

 With over a decade of experience WIM Scientific Laboratories makes use of superior laboratory chemicals and extensive attention to detail, ensuring that your marquis reagent will react in a dependable and decisive way for each test.

 Avoid copy cat bedroom “chemist” suppliers!
-All WIM Scientific Lab analytical reagents are made to order and not stored for long periods in third party distribution centers.
-All reagents are 10 ml not 5ml or 7ml.
+All WIM Scientific Lab analytical reagents are made to order and not stored for long periods in third party distribution centers such as Amazon.
+All ehrlich test kit reagents are 10 ml not 5ml or 7ml.
 We do not use plastic droppers due to the contamination of reagents and shortened life span of the product.

 All orders ship same day if placed before 12PM CST.
 Delivery is 2-5 days depending on location.
 Overnight shipping available.
 All orders come with free tracking information!